ROM (Range of Motion) — amplitude of movement

 ROM (Range of Motion) is one of the most important aspects of strength and hypertrophy training.
 It determines how much distance a muscle travels during an exercise, directly influencing the results.

-ROM (Range of Motion) is the full range of movement of a joint or muscle group during exercise.
+ROM (range of motion) is the full range of movement of a joint or muscle group during exercise.
 It is measured from the beginning to the end of the movement and is a critical factor for the effectiveness of strength training, influencing muscle growth, strength, and injury prevention.

-Why is ROM Important?
+Why is ROM important?

-💬 Simply put: Range of motion is the full extent to which a joint or muscle can move during exercise, and it's important for maximum results and injury prevention.
+Simply put: Range of motion is the full extent to which a joint or muscle can move during exercise, and it's important for maximum results and injury prevention.

 The importance of range of motion is often underestimated, but scientific evidence clearly shows its role.
 Full ROM allows the muscle to stretch maximally under tension and contract fully, stimulating more muscle fibers and providing greater mechanical stress.
-According to research by Brad Schoenfeld, training with full ROM leads to greater hypertrophy compared to training with partial ROM, especially when the muscle is under stress in the stretching phase (eccentric phase).
+According to research by Brad Schoenfeld, training with full ROM leads to greater hypertrophy compared to training with partial ROM, especially when the muscle is under stress in the stretch phase (eccentric phase).

 Full vs. Partial Range: When to Use Each?

-The choice between full and partial range of motion depends on training goals, the athlete's current condition, and the type of exercise.
+The choice between full and partial range of motion depends on the training goals, the athlete's current condition, and the type of exercise.

 | Characteristic | Full ROM | Partial ROM |